 Start the month with reading this months theme.
 The meditation and the text will give you the topic for meditation for the whole month.
 The novena prayer below is used as you wish: every day, every week or once a month.
 It is the same prayer for the nine months novena.

-Fruit of the Spirit: JOY
+Fruit of the Spirit: KINDNESS

 Novena prayer to St. Thérèse of the Child Jesus and of the Holy Face